sudarshan89/bootstrap/README.md

 ##### /frontend

- A seed frontend package structure built with yoman.
-Used angular-generator to create it.
+ A seed front end package structure built with Yeoman.
+Using angular-generator to create it.

  Use the below command in console(root directory).To install the dependency

 						npm install
                         bower install

 A simple login module has been added.
-On click of login button on the right of the window.
+Click on the "Test Drive" button.

 A login popup will appear.Enter the below credential.

 Username : admin

 Password : admin

-Will be coming in soon

 ##You are the Architect!
 Use with care, you are still the Architect, download it, understand it deeply and modify to fit your context.